 A guide service in a shopping mall is shown in Figure 7.5.
 Unconscious robots detect users’ positions and conditions, one of virtual robots provides the coupon for shopping, and visible robots

 Editor’s note: This Recommendation will define that reference architecture.

-USN requirements for network robot platform
+Requirements for network robot platform